owncloud/ocis/docs/extensions/storage/apps.md

 ## App registry

-The app registry is the single point where all apps register itself and their supported mime types.
+The app registry is the single point where all apps register themselves and their respective supported mime types.

 ### Mime type configuration / creation allow list